Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

 The following relevant insights will give you an idea of what you can expect from this survey.

-Offering appealing workplace perks is very important to Generation Z. Employers typically offer perks related to workplace comfort, social interactions, personal needs, workplace amenities, and workplace culture.
+Appealing workplace perks are very important to Gen Z. Employers typically offer perks related to workplace comfort, social interactions, personal needs, workplace amenities, and workplace culture.

-These are the most popular workplace perks in each category:
+These are the workplace perks most highly valued by both Gen Z and new graduates in each category:

 - Comfort: Standing workstation, comfort/privacy rooms, break area activities, free snacks, and paid fitness/gym membership